lmullen/jsr/_source/issues/vol16/richards.markdown

-Watson himself identifies the limits of his study, cautioning in his introduction that the book, despite its length, "bears no pretense of being an exhaustive one" (26) in either the texts or the embodiments interrogated.
+Watson himself identifies the limits of his study, cautioning in his introduction that the book, despite its length, "bears no pretense of being an exhaustive one" in either the texts or the embodiments interrogated (26).
 The desiring body, much less the queer desiring body, for instance, is notably absent, as is the southern body outside a reified black/white racial dichotomy.
-Likewise, Watson stresses that "*Reading for the Body* is as much critical casebook as scholarly monograph" (27), and, despite the introduction's provocative assertions, the study does not forcefully draw conclusions about what these representations as a whole may say about the South.
+Likewise, Watson stresses that "*Reading for the Body* is as much critical casebook as scholarly monograph," and, despite the introduction's provocative assertions, the study does not forcefully draw conclusions about what these representations as a whole may say about the South (27).
 Finally, the book's long gestation seems to have fostered awkward moments, with Watson's now-dated frame of the AIDS pandemic for his chapter on blood in *Light in August* being perhaps the most obvious.